TIGER

 The public opinion about an animal is essential in supporting its conservation efforts.
 In this sense, it doesn’t help that tigers are often in the spotlight when negative things involve them like the attack in Las Vegas at the Siegfried and Roy Show or tigers that escape from zoos and attack visitors, and even in the circus that have attacked trainers or people in the crowd.
 While these incidents are isolated, they tend to get a huge amount of attention in the media most of the time without considering that are the result of using wild animals for entertaining.

-• Their vision in the dark is about six times better than that of humans.
+• A tiger’s vision in the dark is about six times better than that of humans.

 • Tigers can consume up to 40 kilograms of meat in a single meal.